Stable manifolds of biholomorphisms in $\mathbb{C}^n$ asymptotic to formal curves

 Our main result is the following:

 \begin{Theorem} Consider $F\in\Diff\Cd n$ and let $\G$ be a formal invariant curve of $F$.
 Assume that the multiplier $\lambda=(F|_{\G})'(0)$ is a root of unity or satisfies $|\lambda|<1$.
-Then we have one of the following two possibilities: \begin{enumerate}[(i)] \item The curve $\G$ is contained in the set of fixed points of some non-trivial iterate of $F$, or \item $F|_{\G}$ is not periodic and there exist orbits of $F$ asymptotic to $\G$. \end{enumerate} In the latter case, in any sufficiently small open neighborhood $V$ of $0$ there exists a non-empty finite family of pairwise disjoint stable manifolds $S_1,...,S_r\subset V$ of $F$ of pure positive dimension and with finitely many connected components such that the orbit of every point in $S_1\cup\dots\cup S_r$ is asymptotic to $\G$ and such that any orbit of $F$ asymptotic to $\G$ is eventually contained in $S_1\cup\dots\cup S_r$. \end{Theorem} The stable manifolds $S_1,...,S_r$ provide a base of asymptotic convergence along $\Gamma$ \`{a} la Ueda \cite{Ued1}. \begin{Remark} If $|\lambda|<1$ ({\em hyperbolic attracting} case) then $\G$ converges and $\G\setminus\{0\}$ is the maximal stable set composed of orbits asymptotic to $\G$. \end{Remark}
+Then we have one of the following two possibilities: \begin{enumerate}[(i)] \item The curve $\G$ is contained in the set of fixed points of some non-trivial iterate of $F$, or \item $F|_{\G}$ is not periodic and there exist orbits of $F$ asymptotic to $\G$. \end{enumerate} In the latter case, in any sufficiently small open neighborhood $V$ of $0$ there exists a non-empty finite family of pairwise disjoint stable manifolds $S_1,...,S_r\subset V$ of $F$ of pure positive dimension and with finitely many connected components such that the orbit of every point in $S_1\cup\dots\cup S_r$ is asymptotic to $\G$ and such that any orbit of $F$ asymptotic to $\G$ is eventually contained in $S_1\cup\dots\cup S_r$. \end{Theorem} The stable manifolds $S_1,...,S_r$ provide a base of asymptotic convergence along $\Gamma$ \`{a} la Ueda \cite{Ued1}.
+We can be more precise in the hyperbolic case: \begin{Proposition} Consider $F\in\Diff\Cd n$ and let $\G$ be an invariant formal curve of $F$.
+Assume that the multiplier $\lambda=(F|_{\G})'(0)$ satisfies $|\lambda|<1$.
+Then $\G$ is a germ of an analytic curve at the origin and a representative of $\G$ is a stable manifold of $F$ that eventually contains any orbit of $F$ asymptotic to $\G$. \end{Proposition}